The Helgaard Steyn Award for Sculpture:

 The following provisions are applicable for nominations of candidates for the Helgaard Steyn Award for Sculpture in 2021:

-- Any artist of South African birth is eligible for the Helgaard Steyn Award.
-The prize is awarded for any work of art considered, in the opinion of the panel of adjudicators, to be the most meritorious in the discipline, provided that it was produced during the preceding four years and that it remains accessible to the South African public, for example by being included in a public art collection or by being exhibited in a public building or space.
+Any artist of South African birth is eligible for the Helgaard Steyn Award.
+The prize is awarded for any work of art considered, in the opinion of the panel of adjudicators, to be the most meritorious in the discipline, provided that it was produced during the preceding four years (2017 to 2020) and that the work was offered for purchase on a public exhibition, be in a public art collection or be currently displayed in a public space.

-- The adjudicators have the responsibility of reconciling the original stipulations with an inclusive interpretation of the categories of painting and sculpture, in keeping with current practice in the visual arts.
+- The adjudicators have the responsibility of reconciling the original stipulations with an inclusive interpretation of the category of sculpture, in keeping with current practice in the visual arts.
 Thus ‘sculpture’ may be free standing pieces and constructions, works in relief, or enclosed or open-air installations in any permanent medium, including ceramics.

 - Art museums, galleries and their appointees, curators, art consultants and arts practitioners are invited to nominate artworks by submitting a statement of motivation, a curriculum vitae of the artist and the details of the artwork (including visual documentation) to the panel of adjudicators.